-“Dr. [Letrisa] Miller clearly takes communication with her feline patients seriously,” Barbara explains.
+“Dr. [Letrisa] Miller clearly takes communication with her feline patients seriously,” Barbara says.
 “She has learned to move in a cat-like manner, schools her eyes and facial expressions, and never raises her voice until she’s the ‘doctor’ speaking to the human.
-[Then] her demeanor changes to the quintessential scientist and veterinarian she is.”
+Then her demeanor changes to the quintessential scientist and veterinarian she is.”

 Note: A CFP is not the same as a feline-only clinic or hospital.
 It simply means a vet on staff happens to be an AAFP member and that the practice itself has shown a “dedication to increase the quality of care that felines receive.”

-Why a Feline-Only Practice?
+Why a Feline-Only Veterinary Clinic?

-At a feline-only clinic or hospital, you’re getting a vet who’s a specialist when it comes to cats “because that’s all he sees, and the knowledge becomes like the back of his hand.”
+At a feline-only veterinary clinic or hospital, you’re getting a vet who is a specialist when it comes to cats “because that’s all he sees, and the knowledge becomes like the back of his hand.”

 Plus, the facilities themselves are generally designed with cats in mind.
 The vets are “better able to invest in more equipment and medical supplies specific to the illnesses cats get,” says Dr. Trisha Joyce, DVM, of New York City Veterinary Specialists.